Pinned, locked, pushed, and pulled traveling waves in structured environments: Results

+For logistic growth and linear~$m(c)$, \citep{kawasaki:density_dependent_diffusion} obtained exact expressions for the velocity and front shape of pushed waves:

+This formula is applicable for~$ m_1K>m_0$.
+For lower values of~$m_1$, the expansion is pulled, and its velocity is given by~$v=\sqrt{2m_0 r}$.
+We note that the results in \citep{kawasaki:density_dependent_diffusion} are based on a general mapping between equations that determine expansion velocity in models with density-dependent growth and density-dependent dispersal.
+This mapping was first reported in \citep{hadeler:mapping}.

-For~$m_1<0$, dispersal is highest at the edge of the front, and the invasions are pulled.
-For~$m_1>0$, the density-dependence is positive, and the linear theory of pulled waves may not apply.
-Indeed, there are deviations from Eq.~(\ref{eq:v_min}) and clear velocity plateaus for the sufficiently large ratios of~$m_1/m_0$~(Fig.~\ref{fig:dispersal}A).
-The phase diagram in the~$m_0-m_1$ space is qualitatively similar to that in~$r-m$ space, but pushed waves are more prevalent in the~$m_0-m_1$ space presumably because~$m(c)$ is a continuous function~(Fig.~\ref{fig:dispersal}B).
+In DSDT model, increasing the ratio of~$m_1/m_0$ also shows a clear transition form pulled to pushed and locked expansions.
+For pulled waves,~$v(m_1/m_0)$ is smooth while expansions at higher~$m_1/m_0$ exhibit velocity plateaus~(Fig.~\ref{fig:dispersal}A).
+The phase diagram in the~$m_0-m_1$ space is qualitative similar to that in~$r-m$ space, but pushed waves are more prevalent in the~$m_0-m_1$ space presumably because both~$f(c)$ and~$m(c)$ are continuous in Fig.~\ref{fig:dispersal}A, but~$f(c)$ is discontinuous in Fig.~\ref{fig:phase_diagram}.

-Density-dependent dispersal has been described in many species, and it can also be easily engineered in microbes~\cite{dispersal:review,hwa:engineered_dispersal,dispersal:sheep}.
-Therefore, nonlinearities in dispersal could provide an alternative route to velocity locking in expanding populations.
+Density-dependent dispersal has been described in many species, and it can also be easily engineered in microbes~\citep{dispersal:review,hwa:engineered_dispersal,dispersal:sheep}.
+Therefore, nonlinearities in dispersal could provide an alternative route to velocity locking in populations of living organisms.